Visa policy of the Central African Republic

 Visitors to the Central African Republic must obtain a visa from one of the Central African Republic diplomatic missions or French diplomatic missions unless they come from one of the visa exempt countries.

 Visa policy map

 Visa exemption

-Citizens of the following 16 countries can visit Central African Republic without a visa for up to 90 days (unless otherwise stated):
+Citizens of the following 10 countries can visit Central African Republic without a visa for up to the duration listed below:

-ID: may enter CAR using valid ID card.
+ID - May enter CAR using a valid ID card.